⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs LOW

-The largest home improvement retailer globally, offering a similar extensive range of products and services for both DIY and professional customers.
+The largest home improvement retailer globally, offering a vast range of products and services primarily to DIY and professional customers.

 Menards